santry/json_tagged_logger/README.md

 ## Why?

-On its own, `ActiveSupport::TaggedLogging` adds individual tags wrapped in squre brackets at the start of each line of log output.
+On its own, `ActiveSupport::TaggedLogging` adds individual tags wrapped in square brackets at the start of each line of log output.
 A configuration like

 ```ruby
 Rails.application.configure do